hove-io/ntfs-specification/ntfs_en.md

     6. Funiculaire/Câble
     7. Bus/Car/Trolley

-La liste ci-dessous indique la hierarchie NeTEx associée à chaque mode (sans le préfixe du type d'objet retourné par l'API) :
+The list below shows the NeTEx hierarchy associated with each mode (without the prefix of the object type returned by the API) :

-Code du mode physique | Nom du mode physique | Hierarchie NeTEx
+Physical mode code | Physical mode name | NeTEx Hierarchy
 --- | --- | ---
 Air | Avion | 1
 Boat | Navette maritime/fluviale | 2